Safety and Security

 Linfield College Public Safety is dedicated to providing a safe and secure environment to the college community.

 - Walk with a trusted companion after dark or call ext.
-7233 for a Courtesy Ride.
+7233 for a Courtesy Ride if you feel threatened.

 - Be aware of your surroundings and any signs that something is amiss or out of place.